eaglefn/wazuh-doc-pdf/README.md

 The CSS file (no-footer.css) is available in the same directory.

 All dependencies (wget, wkhtmltopdf, gs) are correctly installed and accessible from your command line.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Contributing

+Contributions are welcome!
+If you have suggestions for improvements, feel free to open an issue or submit a pull request.

+Contact

+For any questions or issues, feel free to reach out via the issues page of this repository.